HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 - (Core) You'll need some way to sync and backup your vault.
 I just use [Obsidian Sync](https://help.obsidian.md/sync).
 It has never failed me.
 - (Core) Bases: This is a new feature to create database-like views from your notes.
 I haven't played around with it enough to see if it'll stick, but it sure is well-built!
 However, many people seem to rely on it.
 The setup I described above actually barely relies on it - The core navigation and search is really based on the graph structure (ie, navigating links in notes and navigating backlinks).
 Therefore, I only end up using database-like views for specific use cases like reranking ideas.
 - (Core) Canvas, Graph view: Honestly, these are fun to play with, but I never use them.
 GUI-based things are just too slow compared to plain text and keyboard shortcuts.
-- (Core) Bookmarks: Interesting feature, but I tried it a bit and rarely
 - (Core) VIM support: I love VIM.
 If you like VIM as well, activate it.
 The VimRC plugin is a great complement.
 - [Breadcrumbs plugin](https://github.com/SkepticMystic/breadcrumbs): This plugin is **insane**.
 It allows for truly navigating your notes as a graph (more specifically, a DAG).
 Why is this useful in this setup?
 Well, let's say you want to find all papers about the topic `Artificial Intelligence`.
 Currently, you could navigate to that note, and find the backlinks to it.
 But, then you would be missing papers that link to the subtopic `Neurosymbolic Artificial Intelligence` but not to `Artificial Intelligence`.
 With Breadcrumbs, you can actually hierarchically navigate through your vault, and also find the papers about `Neurosymbolic Artificial Intelligence` within a single list.
 Really really powerful.
 In practice, I end up not using it as frequently as I thought I would.
 However, every now and then you _really_ need it, and then you'll seriously appreciate it.
 - [Juggl plugin](https://github.com/HEmile/juggl): This is an advanced graph view plugin I developed.
 You might expect me to use this a lot...
 But honestly, it was just too slow and clunky for daily use.
 Fun to play around with, and it might work for you, but I wouldn't necessarily recommend it.
 - [PDF++ plugin](https://github.com/RyotaUshio/obsidian-pdf-plus): Many people annotate their PDFs in Obsidian and try to link it together.
 I find it too cumbersome for the vast majority of papers, but this plugin really is excellent if you do prefer that workflow.

 Oh, about LLM plugins: I don't use them.
-I might integrate one if there's one that can understand the hierarchical structure of my notes via some RAG system, but right now it's not good enough.
+I might integrate one if there's one that can understand the hierarchical structure of my notes via some RAG system, but right now it's just not good enough.
 And seriously, **do not use LLMs to write your notes**.
 The whole point of taking notes is to write them in your own words and understanding, and to go back and view what **you** understood about it, not an LLM.
-(I am not an LLM hater at all, I use them all the time for QA, coding and assisted writing, just never in Obsidian.)
+(I am not an LLM hater, I use them all the time for QA, coding and assisted writing, just never in Obsidian.)

 ## Hotkeys
 Some important hotkeys that come pre-installed with the [template](https://github.com/HEmile/academic-obsidian):